zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/DATASETS.md

 ### Used SAST Tools

-We selected several SAST tools for static analysis:
+We selected several SAST tools for our static analysis:

 - CodeQL
 - Semgrep